MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 To configure scope and authorize trusted client applications, you'll need:

 - [To configure application ID URI for your app](#to-configure-application-id-uri-for-your-app): Configure scope (permission) options for your app.
-You'll expose a web API, and configure the application ID URI.
+You'll expose a web API and configure the application ID URI.
-- [To configure API scope for your app](#to-configure-api-scope-for-your-app): Define scope for the API, and the users who can consent for a scope.
+- [To configure API scope for your app](#to-configure-api-scope-for-your-app): Define scope for the API and the users who can consent for a scope.
 You can let only admins provide consent for higher-privileged permissions.
 - [To configure an authorized client application](#to-configure-an-authorized-client-application): Create authorized client IDs for applications that you want to pre-authorize.
 It allows the app user to access the app scopes (permissions) you've configured, without requiring any further consent.
 Pre-authorize only those client applications you trust as your app users won't have the opportunity to decline consent.

 #### To configure application ID URI for your app